kevhall11/Deezer-to-Spotify-playlist_converter/README.md

 this will allow you to create a project and when creating your project set the redirect uri to Https://localhost or 127.0.0.0

 # for this project you will need to install the
-pip install spotipy
+\npip install spotipy
-pip install deezer-python
+\npip install deezer-python
-pip install google
+\npip install google